 But for the most part, our time is spent relaxing, replenishing our safari-sapped energy reserves.
 And so, after a few blissful days, we’re ready to venture to the Quirimbas.

 First island stop: Ibo (where we swim with the dolphins).
+If you’re wondering where to go in Mozambique, put Ibo Island on your list.

 Arab, Indian and Chinese gold traders and slavers all dropped anchor at Ibo.
 The Portuguese then arrived in the early 1500s, building forts, slave quarters and colonial mansions.
 The remnants remain today, whispering tales of both grandeur and the cruel peddling of human flesh.